 - Educate your Team.
 Put your workers in the shoes of their peers and subordinates.
-People often step in the conflict because they lack knowledge about colleagues and their motivators behind certain decisions.
+People often step into conflict because they lack knowledge about colleagues and the motivators behind certain decisions.
 Organize training to provide your team with a chance to gain a better understanding of other generations.

 - Launch a Mentoring Program.
 Mentoring programs are good at building bonds between young and experienced workers.
 When it comes to age difference in relationships, such practice helps to get people together.
 Improved cooperation is beneficial to both parties: while Millennials and Generation Z workers can gain new insights into corporate life, older co-workers learn to find common ground with their younger colleagues.

 - Invest in Team-Building.
 A team-building event is a perfect place to communicate in an unofficial atmosphere.
 When you compete in a multigenerational team, nobody cares about age differences.
 Nothing unifies people like a common goal!

 - Pay Precise Attention to Onboarding.
 Onboarding defines how a newly-hired employee views your company.
 If you engage all employees in the process, a newcomer feels emotionally better and has an opportunity to build relationships with all team members.
 Practice proves that age differences are prone to vanish in a friendly and cooperative environment.

 - Look for Similarities.
 Don’t focus on differences, they separate.
 Pay attention to similarities, the bridge.
 Do all your team members enjoy swimming?
 Organize training for all employees and let them do the things they like the most.